bomonike/bomonike.github.io/acronyms.md

 *	DLP	=	Data Loss Prevention
 * DMARC = Domain-based Message Authentication Reporting and Conformance (policies for VMC about what to do when SPF and DKIM fails)
 *	DMCA	=	Digital Millennium Copyright Act
+*	DMI	=	Direct Media Interface (the bus connecting the chipset and the CPU)
 *	DML	=	Data Manipulation Language (to INSERT, UPDATE, DELETE SQL data)
 *	DMS	=	Database Migration Service (AWS & Microsoft Azure)
 *	DMZ	=	Demilitarized Zone	(networking)